ALGO: Synthesizing Algorithmic Programs with LLM-Generated Oracle Verifiers: Experiments

 \subsection{Synthesis Accuracy}

-\paragraph{CodeContests} We present \method's pass@k accuracy for CodeContests in \autoref{tab:codecontests}.
+\paragraph{CodeContests} We present \method's \upd{$n$@$k$} accuracy for CodeContests in \autoref{tab:codecontests}.
 In the first part of the table, Codex is used as an implicit searcher.
-Compared to Codex itself and CodeT which also heuristically evaluates the program Codex generates, \method~consistently outperforms them at every value of $k$.
-The most significant performance enhancement by our method is observed at pass@1, yielding an 8× improvement over Codex and a 2.6× improvement over CodeT.
-As the value of k increases, the performance advantage diminishes.
-This trend is expected, as the chosen sample number $k$ approaches the total sample count $n$, causing pass@k to converge towards the ratio of correct programs within the total program set.
-The same phenomenon is also observed in the second part of \autoref{tab:codecontests}, where PG-TD is used as an iterative searcher. \method is able to achieve 2.5× improvement over PG-TD at pass@1.
+Compared to Codex itself and CodeT which also heuristically evaluates the program Codex generates, \method~consistently outperforms them at every value of \upd{$n$}.
+The most significant performance enhancement by our method is observed at \upd{$1$@$k$}, yielding an 8× improvement over Codex, and a 2.6× improvement over CodeT.
+As the value of $k$ increases, the performance advantage diminishes.
+This trend is expected, as the chosen sample number $n$ approaches the total sample count $k$, causing the pass rate to converge towards the ratio of correct programs within the total program set.
+The same phenomenon is also observed in the second \upd{and third} part of \autoref{tab:codecontests}, where PG-TD \upd{and ChatGPT are} used as coders. \method is able to achieve a 2.5× improvement over PG-TD \upd{and a 2.8× improvement over ChatGPT at $1$@$k$.}

-\paragraph{LeetCode} We list \method's one-submission pass rate on LeetCode problems in \autoref{fig:chatgpt} where ChatGPT Code Interpreter is used as an instruction enumerator along with GPT-4's performance.
-The instruction set we enumerate for each problem is a set with several algorithm categories among which there is one correct category. \method's superior performance demonstrates the benefits of an instruction searcher that enumerates possible algorithms.
+\paragraph{LeetCode} We list \method's one-submission pass rate on LeetCode problems in \autoref{fig:chatgpt}.
+The instruction set we enumerate for each problem is a set with several algorithm categories, among which there is one correct category. \method's superior performance compared to ChatGPT and GPT-4 demonstrates the benefits of an instruction searcher that enumerates possible algorithms.
 It also demonstrates \method's ability to filter and select the correct algorithm category.
 Without the verifier, we would not have been able to tell right from wrong.